Introduction: The Evolution of the European State System

 The evolution of the European state system is a remarkable tale of how fragmented medieval territories transformed into cohesive, sovereign nation-states.
 This system influenced modern concepts of governance, sovereignty, and diplomacy, laying the groundwork for contemporary international relations.
 From the decentralized feudal structures of the Middle Ages to the powerful centralized monarchies of the early modern period, this transformation reflects centuries of conflict, negotiation, and adaptation.

-1. Medieval Europe: Fragmentation and Local Power
+Medieval Europe: Fragmentation and Feudalism (Pre-1500s)

 In the pre-1500s European landscape, nation-states as we know them today did not exist.
 Society revolved around local identities, with individuals pledging allegiance to feudal lords rather than larger political entities.